criswellalexander/gb-population-inference/datageneration/datageneration/README.md

 |  8 |     1.20729  |     0.653881 |               21.1689 | 0.489138 |
 |  9 |     1.14561  |     0.75272  |               30.8705 | 3.76648  |

-We can also generate a waveform with exactly `1_000` White Dwarfs drawn from the above distribution.
+We can also generate a waveform with a large number of White Dwarfs drawn from the above distribution.
+In this case, we draw from a poisson distribution with mean `1000` to get the number sources actually produced to make up the signal.

 ```python
 Lambda = {'alpha' : 3.0, 'beta' : -2.0}